patriChiril/BioMAISx/README.md

 A Zenodo link will later be made available.

+Examples of preparing and using this data to train ABSA models is located in tutorials.

 ## Collecting Data

 The raw articles from which the quotes used in this corpus were sourced came from Factiva.
 You need to gain access to articles from Factiva (for a fee) and attain a user key and CID.
 Then to download the articles, set your key and CID to environment variables named `FACTIVA_USER_KEY` and `FACTIVA_CID`, respectively.
 Then you should be able to successfully run `python scripts/download-source.py`